 Category C: Multichannel listing platforms

 3Dsellers, ChannelAdvisor, and similar platforms list across eBay, Amazon, Walmart, Etsy.
-They're powerful but priced for sellers doing $100k+/month, and the eBay-specific depth often isn't as good as a focused tool.
+They're powerful but priced for sellers doing $100k+ a month, and the eBay-specific depth often isn't as good as a focused tool.
 If your business is 80%+ eBay, you're paying for features you don't use.

 Category D: Full-stack dropshipping operators